LambdaTest/documentation/docs/hyperexecute-performance-testing.md

 - **Customizable Load Distribution:** HyperExecute enables users to configure load distribution, specifying different data center names and percentages of load to be generated from them.
 This flexibility ensures efficient utilization of resources and accurate simulation of real-world scenarios.

 - **Robust Security and Compliance:** HyperExecute prioritizes security, implementing robust measures to protect user data and test plans.
 Furthermore, it ensures compliance with relevant data protection regulations, such as GDPR, safeguarding user privacy and data integrity.

-## Steps to start your Performance Testing journey with HyperExecute

-### Step 1: Create a Test Plan

-[Create an HTTP Test Plan](/support/docs/hyperexecute-create-jmeter-test-plan/) to construct your testing scenarios using the Apache JMeter GUI.

-### Step 2: Trigger Your Tests

-[Execute your tests](/support/docs/hyperexecute-run-jmeter-tests/) by simply uploading your JMeter test file to HyperExecute and initiating your performance test with ease.